Skip to content

 Andamanda Phuket Water Park

-Andamanda Phuket is an immense new water park near Phuket Town, passed Kathu when coming from Patong Beach.
+Andamanda Phuket is an immense new water park near Phuket Town, which passes Kathu when coming from Patong Beach.
 This massive park covers a staggering 100,000 sq.m. and 25 attractions, including many impressive waterslides, a 10,000 sq.m. swimming area with artificial waves and the longest lazy river in southeast Asia.

 Location: Kathu